 Billing Provider

-This is a M2M Application Service Provider (e.g. credit card company) who provides billing service to M2M Users such as parking fee.
-When it issues a bill, coupons from M2M Application Service Providers are used as tokens for compensation schemes.
-They also can charge fines issued by police center on their bills.
+This is a M2M Application Service Provider (e.g. financial institution) who provides billing service for M2M Users, e.g. for parking fee.
+When bills are issued by M2M Application Service Providers, coupons may be used for compensation schemes.
+This can also apply for fines issued by police center.

 Police Center